-SECTION 4.14 "PRD" PLANNED RESIDENTIAL DEVELOPMENT
+SECTION 4.10 "PRD" PLANNED RESIDENTIAL DEVELOPMENT

 The "PRD" Planned Residential Development category.
 Includes one (1) zone district: "PRD".
-The purpose of this district is to permit Planned Residential Developments within the designated urban development areas as defined in the Comprehensive Plan of the Town, which are intended to:
+The purpose of this district is to permit Planned Residential Developments, which are intended to:

 - 1. Encourage the development of planned residential development of land; - 2.
 Encourage flexible and creative concepts of site planning; - 3.
 Preserve the natural amenities of the land by encouraging scenic and functional open areas; - 4.
 Accomplish a more desirable environment than would be possible through strict application of the minimum requirements of these land development regulations; - 5.
 Provide for an efficient use of land resulting in smaller networks of utilities and streets and thereby lowering development and housing costs; and - 6.
 Provide a stable environmental character compatible with surrounding areas.